Another Birth

-Another Birth is a 2025 film directed by Isabelle Kalandar which follows the life of a 8-year-old girl with an absent father in Tajikistan.
+Another Birth is a 2025 film directed by Isabelle Kalandar which follows the life of an eight-year-old girl with an absent father in Tajikistan.
 It had its world premier in the competition section of the 2025 Busan International Film Festival.

 Premise

 The film is not plot-driven, instead pairing vignettes with the work of Iranian poet Forugh Farrokhzad, whose verses are recited by the cast both on and off-screen.
 The title of the movie is taken from a line of poetry by Farrokhzad and alludes to the opening scene of the film, where a woman is seen going through a painful childbirth from the vantage point of the young girl, Parastu.

 Plot

 The film takes place in a rural village in the mountains of Badakhshan.
 It follows the journey of Parastu, portrayed as a mature and sensitive eight-year-old girl.
-This is also a reference to Farrokhzad, in which her poem ‘Age Seven’, refers to that point of a child’s life as “a magnanimous moment of departure.”
+This is also a reference to Farrokhzad, in which her poem ‘Age Seven’, refers to that point of a child's life as “a magnanimous moment of departure.”

 Parastu approaches this turning point in her life when she believes her ailing grandfather, Bobo Ali, is suffering because of his longing for his missing son.
-While her mother is apathetic to her concerns, Parastu continues to worry about her grandfather’s condition.
+While her mother is apathetic to her concerns, Parastu continues to worry about her grandfather's condition.
 This leads to her setting out to find her father with her best friend, Guliston, to look for a mythical spirit, Pari.
 This is for the hope that the spirit could help bring her father, whom she has never met, home.
 Together with Guliston, the two children travel across rugged mountain terrain, encountering a fairy, a sage man, gravestones, and rivers with spirits.